Nothing Matters

 The universe isn't a machine.
 It's a genealogy.
 We are all connected by a shared history that began with the very first maybe.

 If you want the technical details, start with the Introduction or go straight to the Simulations.
-If you want to read the full academic paper, it's on the Paper page.
+If you want to read the three-paper trilogy, it's on the Papers page.